university-of-york/uoy-design-patterns/src/pages/203-tables.md

 ---

-A basic table is very straighforward: remember to include a `caption`, add your table headers to `th`s in the `thead` and the main content in the `tbody`.
+A basic table is very straightforward: remember to include a `caption`, add your table headers to `th`s in the `thead` and the main content in the `tbody`.

 <table>
   <caption>Just a normal table</caption>